 After the following terraform_remote_state data source is added to the networking configuration, you can access the governance Terraform outputs from configurations within the networking folder:

-If you define your remote state data source in a separate file, such as remote-state-data_governance.tf, you can copy and paste the file as needed.
-Each new configuration can then refer to your compartment in the same way.
+If you define the remote state data source in a separate file, such as remote-state-data_governance.tf, you can copy and paste the file as needed.
+Each new configuration can then refer to the compartment in the same way.